 Storing “Maybe” Items

+Throughout this process, you might get excited about all the new space you’ve uncovered.
 It can be tempting to buy a bunch of inexpensive pieces of clothing or household items, but they don’t always last long, and you’ll likely need to replace them shortly after.
-Instead, spending more money on something that will last for years can ensure that you’re not constantly storing items that don’t work anymore.
+Instead, investing in something that will last for years can ensure that you’re not constantly storing items that don’t work anymore.
 You’ll find it easier to live a minimalist lifestyle by keeping things that are needed and functional in the long run.

 Frequently Asked Questions About Minimalism

-Throw away or donate things that you don’t use anymore or — as the queen of minimalism, Marie Kondo, says — that don’t bring you joy anymore.
+A: Throw away or donate things that you don’t use anymore or — as the queen of minimalism, Marie Kondo, says — that don’t spark joy anymore.

-Think of yourself as a guest in your own home.
+A: Think of yourself as a guest in your own home.
 When you walk inside, which items do you immediately notice that are unnecessary or excessive?
-Build momentum by allocating just a few minutes everyday to decluttering, or choose one item every day to get rid of.
+Build momentum by allocating just a few minutes every day to decluttering, or choose one item every day to get rid of.

-Start by creating a decluttering checklist of every household category and go through them one by one at whatever speed you’d like.
+A: Start by creating a decluttering checklist of every household category, and go through them one by one at whatever speed you’d like.
 There’s no time frame that this needs to be completed in.
 In fact, decluttering will likely be an ongoing thing, once you get into the habit.

 Focusing on only one item or household category at a time can really help you ease into minimalism.
 Even just creating a minimalist office or minimalist kitchen may inspire you to minimize your entire household.
 As the old advertising slogan goes, “once you pop, you just can’t stop.”